 This is my ideal body, what I envision whilst working towards my goal.

 What can we glean from this information and these photos?

-Having the body that you want is attainable.
-Remember, the most important thing is having the body that you want.
-Not being skinny, looking like someone else, or doing it for someone else, but being happy in your own skin by making healthy choices and living a healthy lifestyle.
+Having the body that you want is attainable!
+Remember, the most important thing is having the body that YOU want.
+Not being skinny, looking like someone else, nor doing it for someone else, BUT being happy in your own skin, by making healthy choices and living a healthy lifestyle.

 - You want the fit you to emerge?
 Cut out the processed foods.
 Stick to foods that are natural because they regenerate your body like nothing else and truly help you to achieve your fit goals.